sefeoglu/sefeoglu/README.md

 🌱 I submitted a journal paper "Retrieval-Augmented Generation-based Relation Extraction" to Semantic Web Journal in March 2024.
-Its revised version is [here]([https://www.semantic-web-journal.net/system/files/swj3810.pdf](https://www.semantic-web-journal.net/system/files/swj3913.pdf)).
+It is [SWJ](https://journals.sagepub.com/doi/full/10.1177/22104968251385519).
 It is just accepted to Semantic Web journal 🎉  Its next version is accepted by XLLM workshop @ACL 2025.

 🌱 Another journal paper "Large Language Models for Continual Relation Extraction" is under revision!